Document Bank of Virginia

 Context

-Initially Governor Thomas B. Stanley reacted cautiously to the Supreme Court's ruling, and spoke of his plan to meet with white and Black leaders to determine how to carry out integration in Virginia's schools.
-However, he succumbed to pressure to resist school integration from U.S. Senator Harry F. Byrd, white community organizations such as the Defenders of State Sovereignty and Individual Liberties, and Richmond News Leader editor James J. Kilpatrick, who publicly argued that the state had a right to "interpose" itself between its citizens and the enforcement of federal laws including Supreme Court decisions.
+Initially Governor Thomas B. Stanley reacted cautiously to the Supreme Court's ruling and spoke of his plan to meet with white and Black leaders to determine how to carry out integration in Virginia's schools.
+However, he quickly succumbed to pressure to resist school integration from U.S. Senator Harry F. Byrd, white community organizations such as the Defenders of State Sovereignty and Individual Liberties, and Richmond News Leader editor James J. Kilpatrick, who publicly argued that the state had a right to "interpose" itself between its citizens and the enforcement of federal laws including Supreme Court decisions.

-On August 27, 1956, Stanley spoke to a special session of the General Assembly.
-He urged the assembly members to pass legislation that would prevent schools in Virginia from integrating and to include provisions that would remove state funding from any school or school system that attempted to integrate.
-In this excerpt from his address, Governor Stanley claimed that the responses he received from Virginians from all walks of life unanimously supported the idea that integration should be prevented.
+In this audio clip excerpted from his 1956 speech to the General Assembly, Governor Stanley claimed that the responses he received from Virginians from all walks of life unanimously supported the idea that integration should be prevented.
 However, Virginians who supported integration also wrote to the governor between 1954 and 1956.
 This group of selected letters to Stanley represent the many voices that were left unheard in his speech.

 Citations: